walkingkindle/walkingkindle/README.md

 # Hi, I'm Alex.
-An aspiring developer and a Kindle 📱 with legs.
+An aspiring developer.

 I started to learn how to code circa mid-2022.
 Since December, I quit my full time job in order to pursue coding full time, through courses, or more recently a project <a href="https://www.github.com/walkingkindle/Ponderproject">Ponder</a> that turns your Kindle highlights or favorite quotes from books to blog posts.